asashar/content/readme.md

 - model2.py: this is the model for the project, and includes the Streamlit commands to create the app.

-This produces various csv files that record thewaiting times.
+This produces various csv files that record the waiting times.

 STREAMLIT
 For Streamlit, a config.toml file is saved in the .streamlit folder.
 This is